PNR North Main Line: NSCR North

 The North section of the North–South Commuter Railway, also known as NSCR North and PNR Clark, is a 91 km section that shall rebuild the historic commuter services to Malolos in Bulacan, as well as San Fernando and Angeles City in Pampanga before terminating at Clark International Airport.
 The line shall also be extended to New Clark City, with a targeted opening date between 2023 and 2025.

 Development started after the old Northrail project was cancelled when the Department of Transportation and Communications attempted to reactivate the construction of a new electrified commuter rail line.
-Canadian firm CPCS Transcom Limited was commissioned to conduct a feasibility study for a Malolos–Los Baños commuter line as part of a larger effort to reform Metro Manila's public transport system.
+Canadian firm CPCS Transcom was commissioned to conduct a feasibility study for a Malolos–Los Baños commuter line as part of a larger effort to reform Metro Manila's public transport system.
 This was eventually approved as the North–South Railway Project (NSRP) in 2014.
 In August 2015, the track gauge for the NSRP was changed from standard gauge to narrow gauge so there will be no need of an overhaul of the existing network.
 This was later reverted to standard gauge after the North–South Commuter Railway in its present form was announced on June 1, 2018.